Kazzerra/Arduino-LED-Piano/README.md

 Setup hardware by following the "Arduino_Block_Diagram.PNG"

 If using a 3-wire LED Strip, you must run the applicaton found in DIY_MIDI_Data_Buffer_App/x64/Release/DIY_MIDI_Data_Buffer_App.exe
+This is to solve the issues with 3-wire LED strips and the FASTLED arduino library documented here:https://github.com/FastLED/FastLED/wiki/Interrupt-problems
 When running the App, make sure the MIDI-to-USB connected is plugged into the PC, Piano, and Arduino.

 When running the app you should be prompted for a few things namely, the MIDI input and MIDI output devices.
 Follow the instructions displayed on the console.
 See Example Below: